softwareguru/osacon-website/content/sessions/2025/33-ai-powered-alert-analysis.md

 ---

 Manual analysis of thousands of daily database alerts is impossible—but AI changes everything.
-This talk demonstrates using modern AI tools to analyze internal alert databases and uncover critical patterns in ClickHouse® Cloud deployments.
+This talk demonstrates using modern AI tools to analyze internal alert databases and uncover critical patterns in ClickHouse® Deployments.

 Through live demos, we'll show how to: